braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 ![][11]{: style="max-width:85%;"}

 Note that you won't be able to edit this name after the catalog is created.
 You can delete a catalog and re-upload an updated version using the same catalog name.

+After creating the catalog, you can begin referencing the [catalog in a campaign]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs/using_catalogs/).

 ## Managing catalogs through API